![]() |

 How to Grow Paperwhite Narcissus

-Paperwhite Narcissus is grown outdoors as well as indoors.
-But, they are far more popular grown as indoor forced blooms during the long, dreary winter months.
+Paperwhite Narcissus is grown outdoors, as well as indoors.
+Commonly called "Paperwhites". they are extremely popular grown as indoor forced blooms during the long, dreary winter months.
 And, because the bulb stores all the energy it needs to grow and bloom, they are often grown in decorative stones, rather than in soil.
-They're easy to grow.
+Paperwhites are easy to grow.
 You don't need a green thumb to produce attractive and fragrant white blooms.

 How to Grow Outdoors: Paper Whites are grown from bulbs.
 Plant outdoors in the fall.
 Select a sunny spot, although they will tolerate partial shade.
 The bulb stores all the food it needs for next year's bloom.
 Adding a little fertilizer will help the bulb to absorb energy for next year's bloom.
 Add mulch around the bed to make it more attractive, and to keep the weeds down.
 Paper whites looks attractive planted in bunches.
 They don't mind a little crowding.
 Grown outdoors, they will bloom every year.